JonathanWilbur/mueller-report/volume1.md

 intrusion and other charges against GRU officers for their role in election-related hacking.
 **\[ REDACTED: Grand Jury \]**

-## Iv.
+## IV.
 Russian Government Links To And Contacts With The Trump Campaign

 The Office identified multiple contacts- "links ," in the words of the appointment Order- between Trump campaign officials and individuals with ties to the Russian government.
 The